The Christian Chronicle

 Louis Rushmore and Rodney Nulph describe their publication as being geared toward “an international readership with the Old Jerusalem Gospel.”
 The site includes PDF archives of The Voice of Truth International.

-At the beginning of 2017, preachers Doy and Luke Moyer, who are father and son, reconfigured their Mind Your Faith website.
-The centerpiece is now a monthly online magazine that shares the site’s name.
+Preachers Doy and Luke Moyer, who are father and son, share an online home at Moyer Press.
+The centerpiece is a monthly online magazine that continued their previous Mind Your Faith brand.
+The connected Sanctify Christ blog includes select writings of Forrest Moyer from an earlier generation in this family of preachers.
 The Moyers’ other writing is available on the websites of the Stanley Avenue and Vestavia churches of Christ and at The Bible Word, a project by Luke Moyer.

 Published by the Guardian of Truth Foundation, Truth Magazine debuted in 1956, changed its name to Guardian of Truth in 1981 and reverted to the original name in 1999.
 The publication merged with Searching the Scripture in 1992.
 Most of the archived issues from 1956 through 2007 are available for free at the website.
 Later issues require a subscription.